full-stack-dream-team/orthodox-calendar/README.md

 # Orthodox Calendar (OCA and ROC)

-## Basic calendar displaying daily fasts, feasts, saints and readings.
+## Basic orthodox calendar displaying daily fasts, feasts, saints and readings.

 ### Pulling info from an API and two different websites.